 This product is often used at a ceiling line when there is no crown molding.
 When no frame is available, this track recreates that frame for holding the fabric in place.
 Here is an example.
 Let say there is a wall in the middle of a room dividing a large space.But you can still work around as both end of that wall don’t touch any other wall.
 It is a stand alone wall.
 Just fit angle bracket + CES along those openings.
 Yet, another place where you can use it, like by wooden beams they are sometimes rough.

 In conclusion it is a very discrete piece of problem solving.
 If you would like to see some pictures, visit this site, try to find them!

 Those brackets will not tear the fabric.
-Angle brackets are made from white plastic like all the tracks.
+They are made from white plastic like all the tracks.

 Thickness at the angle: 5/16″

 Width: 1 7/16 “